A*+BFHS: A Hybrid Heuristic Search Algorithm

 \subsection{A*+BFHS vs. BFIDA*}

 In summary, on easy problems that A*+BFHS can solve in its A* phase, A*+BFHS behaves the same as A*, and is always faster than BFIDA*.
 We solved around 500 such problems, which are not included here due to space limitations.
-On the 32 hard problems that we present, A*+BFHS is faster than BFIDA* on 27 instances and at least twice as fast on 16 of those.
+On the 32 hardest problems we present, A*+BFHS is faster than BFIDA* on 27 instances and at least twice as fast on 16 of those.
 Furthermore, A*+BFHS requires less memory than BFIDA* on 25 of the 32 instances and saves more than half the memory on 14 of those.
 In addition, these time and memory reductions exist on both the relatively easy and hard ones of the 32 instances presented, demonstrating that A*+BFHS is in general better than BFIDA* on very hard problems as well as easy problems.
-In the following paragraphs, we compare A*+BFHS with BFIDA* in four aspects: duplicate detection, node ordering, memory, and running times.
+In the following paragraphs, we compare A*+BFHS with BFIDA* in four aspects: duplicate detection, node ordering, memory, and running time.

-The relative numbers of nodes generated in the previous iterations reflect the power of duplicate detection.
+Figure \ref{fig:previous_iterations} compares the number of nodes generated prior to the last iteration of BFIDA* and A*+BFHS.
+For BFIDA*, this is the number of nodes generated in all but the last iteration.
+For A*+BFHS, this is the sum of nodes generated in its A* phase and all but the last iteration in its BFHS phase.
+The $y$-axis in Figure \ref{fig:previous_iterations} is the number of nodes generated in BFIDA*'s previous iterations divided by A*+BFHS's.
+We sort the 32 instances on the $x$-axis according to BFIDA*'s running time, so the left-most instance is the easiest and the right-most instance is the hardest for BFIDA*.
+The data points above the $y\!=\!1$ line represent instances where A*+BFHS generated fewer nodes than BFIDA* in the previous iterations.